Instagram Pays $0.01-$0.05 per 1,000 Views — Here's Why That Barely Matters

 | Mega | 1,000,000+ | $10,000 – $50,000+ | $15,000 – $100,000+ | Major deals, product lines, equity |

-The micro-influencer range is where the creator economy gets interesting.
-With 10,000+ followers, you qualify for ad revenue sharing, subscription features, and branded content tools.
-More importantly, you become visible to brands searching for partnership opportunities through Instagram's Creator Marketplace.
+The micro-influencer range is where the economics of Instagram start working in a creator's favor.
+With 10,000+ followers, you qualify for ad revenue sharing, subscriptions, and branded content tools.
+More importantly, brands begin finding you through Instagram's Creator Marketplace.

-Sponsored post rates at this tier typically range from $250 to $1,000 per post, depending on niche and engagement.
-A micro-influencer posting 2-4 sponsored pieces per month can realistically earn $500-$4,000 monthly, supplemented by affiliate commissions and ad revenue.
+Sponsored post rates at this tier range from $250 to $1,000 per post.
+A micro-influencer posting 2–4 sponsored pieces per month can realistically earn $500–$4,000 monthly, supplemented by affiliate commissions and ad revenue sharing.

 Macro-Influencers (100K–1M)

 Crossing 100,000 followers opens the door to significant brand partnership revenue.
-At this level, creators are regularly approached by marketing agencies and brand teams with campaign offers.
-Sponsored post rates jump to $1,000-$10,000 per piece, and long-term ambassador deals become available.
+Marketing agencies and brand teams proactively reach out with campaign offers at this level.
+Sponsored post rates jump to $1,000–$10,000 per piece, and long-term ambassador deals become available.

 Mega-Influencers (1M+)